As2909/Projects/Data Engineering Project - Youtube Comments/README.md

 ## Data Extraction
 The project starts with extracting comments from a YouTube video using the YouTube Data API.
 Google has simplified their API usage, providing an API explorer that lets me see the returned data directly within explorer itself.
 ![api_explore](Files/1google_api_explorer.png)
-In my code i used `extract_data()` function  to fetches comments in batches using pagination to ensure all comments are retrieved.
+In my youtube_etl code i used `extract_data()` function  to fetches comments in batches using pagination to ensure all comments are retrieved.

 ## Data Transformation
+Understanding the data and its structure and getting the data I needed.
+CommentsThreads endpoint offers a list of comment threads.
 Once the comments are extracted, the `transform_data()` function processes the raw comment data into a structured format.
 It extracts relevant information such as the author's name, comment text, publish time, and like count for each comment.

 ## Data Loading